vin00d/lemoncake/README.md

 # lemoncake
-Multimodal deep learning for healthcare on MIMIC-IV
+Multimodal deep learning for healthcare on the MIMIC-IV dataset.